Agenda

 Vintish Marten, who clearly knows this holy Aturan book quite well also prefer’s to go with Skarpi's lead and names Ordal before Andan when he was praying for divine intervention to guide his arrow at the bandits camp.
 We hear him praying to every holy name that he knows and out of all the angels to choose from, Pat uses this opportunity to hammer home the point that these two names, the most famous and popular pair of angels in all of Temerant, should always be kept together.

 The unknown yet deliberate relationship which Pat is emphasizing here might suggest many ways to connect them, husband and wife might be an answer although given Ordal’s young age the idea of them being a married couple is highly unlikely.
 A more plausible line of thinking is that they might well have been siblings, where a younger sister and her elder brother are being shown to still have a bond to share together whatever happens.
 But that thought would surely mean that they came from the same city when clearly they did not.
-Therefore the only plausible answer is that these two would-be angels are the representatives of the twin cities of Murilla and Murella and that they exhibit this special link between them.
+Therefore the only plausible answer is that these two would-be angels are the representatives of the twin cities of Murilla and Murella and that they are still exhibiting this special link between them.
 They might even be twins themselves.

-If we take another at the Adem and then factor in Skarpi’s lines about Ordal and Andan we will have an opportunity to identify their racial origins.
+If we take another glance at the Adem and then factor in Skarpi’s lines about Ordal and Andan we will have an opportunity to identify their racial origins.

 'There were fifty sandy heads in the room, a few darker, a few lighter or grey with age…'

-This is Kvothe telling us how all Adem are blondes and so Skarpi’s description of the angel Ordal's golden hair colour tells us that whilst Ordal most certainly wasn’t a Ceald she did at least have the correct colouring for her to pass the basic profile test for her being a young Adem girl since she has a similar appearance to Celean.
+This is Kvothe telling us how all Adem are blondes and so Skarpi’s description of the angel Ordal's golden hair colour tells us that whilst Ordal most certainly wasn’t a Ceald child she did at least have the correct colouring for her to pass the basic profile test for her being a young Adem girl since she has a very similar appearance to Celean.
 We aren’t told the colour of Ordal's eyes but my Jot says that they were going to be Adem grey.

 ‘And beside her came Andan whose face was a mask with burning eyes, who’s name meant anger.’

 Every part of Andan’s Pat portrait also has an Adem element to it.
 His face being described as a mask is another classic Adem trait which can be compared to Pat’s general description of all Adem.
-His name meaning anger also tallies up nicely since all Adem names mean something deep and meaningful and part of Tempi’s name is said to mean Angry which is a pretty good match to Anger being a word describing all Adem boys middle names.
+His name meaning anger also tallies up nicely since all Adem names mean something deep and meaningful and part of Tempi’s name is said to mean Angry which is a pretty good match to Anger being a word used for describing all Adem boys middle names.
 Whilst that is only the least of these coincidences it is true that and so we can put on the table to support the theory of Andan the Adem.

 Obviously Andan didn’t really wear a mask, that is just descriptive of a deadpan expression.
 He was in fact acting just like the modern Adem do to keep their feelings from their faces and modern Adem keep their faces as blank as if they were wearing a mask.
 Andan didn’t really have actual burning eyes either but they were the only part of the man beneath that this facial mask allowed him to show.
 Nor did he have eyes actually made of fire (yet) he is just extremely angry at the world but with enough restraint not to let it show upon his face.
 This is another tick in the box to show that in my opinion Andan’s eyes were also grey, just like Carceret’s really are.